Fl0W97/ci-c5-housing-market-prices/TESTING.md

 Log transformation to 'GrLivArea', but not to 'SalePrice'.

-If the model was trained to predict raw SalePrice, but one of the main predictor variables (GrLivArea) was log-transformed, the relationship might not be linear anymore — making it hard for your model to learn properly.
+If the model was trained to predict raw SalePrice, but one of the main predictor variables (GrLivArea) was log-transformed, the relationship might not be linear anymore — making it hard the model to learn properly.

 Options: